 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Unlike dishes that are brimming with butter and cheese, this one won’t leave you with a bellyache.
-But one word of warning: the Mediterranean-palate flavors of garlic, fresh thyme and red pepper, combined with a tangy sprinkle of feta and lemon zest may inspire strong cravings.
+Instead, the Mediterranean-palate flavors of garlic, fresh thyme and red pepper, combined with a tangy sprinkle of feta and lemon zest, may inspire strong cravings.
 Be prepared to make it again soon!

 - In a large skillet, heat the oil over medium-high heat.
 Add the onion, carrots, celery and salt and cook, covered tightly and stirring occasionally, until softened, 6 to 7 minutes.

 - Remove the lid and continue to cook, stirring often, until very tender, 7 to 8 minutes.

 - Add the garlic and cook, stirring, for 1 minute.

 - Add the tomato paste and cook, stirring, for 1 minute.
 Stir in the barley.

 - Add the tomatoes and water and bring to a boil.
 Add the thyme, red pepper flakes and black pepper.
 Reduce the heat to medium and simmer, stirring occasionally, until the barley is tender and creamy, 40 to 45 minutes.

 - Serve topped with crumbled feta and lemon zest.